Package manager concepts

 Page created: April 3, 2023

-the choices, how do the packages install, how do you use them, how to
+are the choices, how do the packages install, how do you use them,

 This brings up a window offering a choice: